Franco-Italian Artist (1925-2005)

 Serge Belloni, Editions de Pedrini, Milan, 2000

 Characterized at the ‘Painter of Paris’, Belloni devoted his career to depicting his beloved city that was a constant source of inspiration and emotional appeal.
-He was rewarded by numerous major museum exhibitions in Paris, namely at the Museum of Modern Art (1967 and 1971), the Orangerie du Luxembourg (1974 and a retrospective in 1982), the Grand Palais (1952), the Trianon de Bagatelle (1981), the Musee Carnavalet (1986), Musee de la Monnaie (1999), and major retrospectives in the Musee Gallliera (1971 and 1973).
-He was awarded gold medals and state honors for his work and won international acclaim thanks to prestigious gallery shows all over the world.
+He was rewarded by numerous major museum exhibitions in Paris, namely at the Museum of Modern Art (1967 and 1971), the Orangerie du Luxembourg (1974 and a retrospective in 1982), the Grand Palais (1952), the Trianon de Bagatelle (1981), the Musee Carnavalet (1986), the Musee de la Monnaie (1999), and major retrospectives in the Musee Gallliera (1971 and 1973).
+Belloni was also awarded gold medals and state honors for his work, and won international acclaim thanks to prestigious gallery shows all over the world.